ravendb/bootcamp/src/unit2/lesson4/README.md

 }
 ````

 There are some points to note here.
-The "counting" task is performed by
-two expressions.
-The `Map` just gets data from the documents and the `Reduce`
-performs the aggregation.
-This allows the RavenDB engine to
-treat each step in isolation, that means it is not required to run them
-sequentially and at the same time.
+In 4.0 we do run map and reduce  sequentially in the same transaction.
+It works as follows: map phase produces the map entries which are stored into reduce trees (b+trees),
+next they are processed by the reduce worker under the same transaction.

 The output from the `Map` and `Reduce` steps needs to be the same.
 This
 allows the engine to perform multiple reduce stages.